sanjaykmenon/ragdemo/RAG_BEST_PRACTICES.md

 ## Implementation Roadmap

+### Understanding the Implementation Journey

+Building a production RAG system is an iterative process.
+Each level addresses specific problems while laying groundwork for the next level's challenges.
+The roadmap provides a structured approach to this evolution.

 ### Phase 1: Level 1 Implementation
 1. **Set up basic document processing pipeline**
    - Implement file traversal for your document directory